JuanJojoa7/Integradora2/README.md

-The objective of this project is to learn and perform the calculation of the natural logarithm and the sine function without using the Math library in Java.
+The objective of this work is to develop a program that allows to manage a video game, having, players, enemies, treasures, difficulty, levels and much more.

+Juan Felipe Jojoa Crespo A00382042